3 popular floors – and the best way to clean them

 Fast action is key

 Clean up spills as quickly as possible so your tile grout won’t stain.
+Regularly do a deep clean of your tile floor so that you never miss a thing.

 Be careful not to scratch the surface